mattpiccolella/stop-and-frisk/docs/final_report.md

   - 3: Tall-Average
   - 2: Short-Average
   - 1: Short
-- Age (Boolean categories)
+- Age:
-  - Over 15 years old
-  - Over 18 years old
-  - Over 21 years old
-  - Over 26 years old
-  - Over 35 years old
-  - Over 50 years old
+  - Kept as numeric data
-- Precinct
+- Precinct:
+  - 76 different police precincts in Manhattan, Bronx, Queens, Brooklyn, and Staten Island
-  - Proxy for location but probably has a lot of confounding variables
+  - Proxy for location but probably has a lot of confounding variables like income, population density, etc...
-    - Income, population density, etc.
+- Officer in Uniform:
+  - 0: Not in uniform
+  - 1: In uniform

 ### Cleaning Data Further